ellamichaels/gov1347_blog/index.md

 :-------------------------:|
 | ![](figures/q2_gdp_plot.png)|

+_Takeaways:_
+- **Effect:** Based on data from every presidential election since 1976, the average effect of every additional point of Q2 GDP growth, is a 2.969 point increase in the incumbent party’s popular vote share.
+- **R-squared:** The model’s R-squared value is 0.326, meaning the model explains about 32.6% of the variation in the actual dataset
+- **Leave-one-out results:** Modelling off of data excluding the 2016 presidential election yielded a prediction of the incumbent party’s popular vote share that was 0.0849 points less than the actual result.

 ### Q2 RDI Growth

 | Impact of Q2 Real Disposable Income (RDI) Growth on Incumbent Party Vote Share   |
 :-------------------------:|
 | ![](figures/q2_rdi_plot.png)|

+_Takeaways:_
+- **Effect:** Based on data from every presidential election since 1976, the average effect of every additional point of Q2 RDI growth, is a 324 point increase in the incumbent party’s popular vote share (Quarter-by-quarter RDI growth is typically very very low.
+A one-point increase would be fairly astronomical.)
+- **R-squared:** The model’s R-squared value is 0.258, meaning the model explains about 25.8% of the variation in the actual dataset
+- **Leave-one-out results:** Modelling off of data excluding the 2016 presidential election yielded a prediction of the incumbent party’s popular vote share that was 3.19 points less than the actual result.

 ### Q2 Unemployment Rate Change